-The applicant has proposed a zone change of the subject property (11-13-01CA-2203) from Moderate Family Residential (R-1) to Planned Residential (R-3) to allow a 60 unit residential development to be permitted.
+The applicant has proposed a Plan Amendment and Zone Change of the subject property (11-13-01CA-2203) from Moderate Family Residential (R-1) to Planned Residential Development (R-3) to allow a 60-unit residential development to be permitted.
 Staff has issued the required adjacent property owner, newspaper public hearing, and agency notices.
-The proposed zone change is subject to compliance with the Transportation Planning Rule (OAR 660-12-0060) and the applicant has submitted a TIA and a revised TPR analysis to demonstrate compliance with these Rules.
-At the February 21, 2024 Planning Commission hearing staff will provide findings for the Planning Commission to consider utilizing, for a decision on the proposal.
+The proposed zone change is subject to the compliance with the Transportation Planning Rule (OAR 660-12-0060) and the applicant has submitted a TIA and a revised TPR analysis to demonstrate compliance with these Rules.
+On January 17, 2024, at 6:30 PM the City of Madras Planning Commission held a public hearing for the proposed zone change, site plan, and subdivision.
+In the recent meeting, a quorum was not reached.
+The hearing continued in the Council Chambers on February 21, 2024, at 6:30 pm.
+The Madras City Council will conduct a public hearing for the proposal on March 12, 2024, at 5:30 pm in the Council Chambers at City Hall located at 125 SW "E" Street.
+At the February 21, 2024, Planning Commission hearing staff will provide findings for the Planning Commission to consider utilizing for a decision on the proposal.